Birational motives, I: pure birational motives: On adjoints and idempotents

 We come back to Question (1) posed at the beginning of this section.
 In \cite[14.8.7]{kmp} and \cite[7.8 3)]{FqX}, it was announced that one can show the non-existence of the right adjoint for $\sim=\rat$, using the results of \cite[Appendix]{huber-ayoub}.
 The proof turns out not to be exactly along these lines, but is closely related: see Lemma \ref{l3.2}, Theorem \ref{t3.1} and Theorem \ref{t3.2}.

 Let us abbreviate the notation to $\Mot^\eff = \Mot_\sim^\eff(F,A)$, $\Mot^\o=\Mot_\sim^\o(F,A)$.
 Let $P:\Mot^\eff\to \Mot^\o$ denote the projection functor, and let $P^\sharp$ denote its (a priori partially defined) right adjoint.
-Let ${}^\perp\sL$ be the full subcategory of $\Mot^\eff$ consisting of those $M$ such that $\Hom(N(1),M)=0$ for all $N\in \Mot^\eff$.
+Let $\sL^\perp$ be the full subcategory of $\Mot^\eff$ consisting of those $M$ such that $\Hom(N(1),M)=0$ for all $N\in \Mot^\eff$.
 Recall from \cite[Prop.
-7.8.1]{kmp} that \begin{itemize} \item If $P^\sharp$ is defined at $M$, then $P^\sharp M\in {}^\perp \sL$; \item The full subcategory $\Mot^\sharp$ of $\Mot^\o$ where $P^\sharp$ is defined equals $P({}^\perp \sL)$; \item $P^\sharp$ and the restriction of $P$ to ${}^\perp \sL$ define quasi-inverse equivalences of categories between ${}^\perp \sL$ and $\Mot^\sharp$. \end{itemize}
+7.8.1]{kmp} that \begin{itemize} \item If $P^\sharp$ is defined at $M$, then $P^\sharp M\in \sL^\perp$; \item The full subcategory $\Mot^\sharp$ of $\Mot^\o$ where $P^\sharp$ is defined equals $P(\sL^\perp)$; \item $P^\sharp$ and the restriction of $P$ to $\sL^\perp$ define quasi-inverse equivalences of categories between $\sL^\perp$ and $\Mot^\sharp$. \end{itemize}

 The right adjoint $P^\sharp$ is defined at birational motives of varieties of dimension $\le 2$ for any adequate pair $(A,\sim)$ such that $A\supseteq \Q$ by \cite[Cor.
 7.8.6]{kmp}.
 (The proof there is given for $(A,\sim)=(\Q,\rat)$, but the argument works in general.)
+Recall that

+with the notation at the end of \S \ref{s.CK}, where $C$ is a curve and $S$ is a surface.

 The following lemma gives a sufficient condition for the nonexistence of $P^\sharp P M$ for an effective motive $M$.

 \begin{lemma} Let $(\Q,\sim)$ be an adequate pair, and let $M\in \Mot^\eff_\sim(F,\Q)$.
 Assume that \begin{thlist} \item $M_\num\in \Mot_\num^\eff(F,\Q)$ does not contain any direct summand divisible by $\bL$; \item $\Ker(\End(M)\to\End(M_\num))$ is a nilideal; \item There exists $r>0$ such that $\Hom(\bL^r,M)\ne 0$. \end{thlist} Then $P^\sharp P M$ does not exist. \end{lemma}